mcgillij/py3status-http-monitor/README.md

 Next you will need to add the services you want to monitor, and optionally choose some appropriate emoji's.

-Here's an excerpt from my configuration file located at *~/.config/i3/i3status.conf*.

 **~/.config/i3/i3status.conf**

 ```bash